port-labs/port-docs/docs/promote-scorecards/promote-scorecards.md

 Here is an example of a few level types that can be defined:

-:::note
+:::tip Level Hierarchy
 The levels are defined in the order of importance, where the first level is the most basic level and the last level is the most advanced.
-The basic level is the default level for all entities, and thus can't have a rule associated with it.
+The basic level is the default level for all entities.

+If the entity didn't pass any rule, it will be at the `Basic` level, and thus can't have a rule associated with it.
 :::